CSUChico-CSCI345/CSCI345-Course-Materials/assignments/lab11.md

 For 10 points Extra Credit: Write it so it prompts the user for their sudo password vs requiring ansible to be run as root.

+### Ansible Script

+You cannot run your Python script or other setup script from another assignment to do this.

 ## Submitting Assignment

 Commit to the *assignment11* branch of your CSCI345 organization repo with the following: